-Illustration of the use of table of standard errors.--Table 7 of this report shows that 12,333,000 males age 14 and over moved to a different house in the United States between March 1967 and March 1968.
-Table A shows the standard error on an estimate of this size to be approximately 298,000.
-The chances are 68 out of 100 that the estimate would have shown a figure differing from a complete census by less than 298,000.
-The chances are 95 out of 100 that the estimate would have shown a figure differing from a complete census by less than 596,000 (twice the standard error).
+Illustration of the use of tables of standard errors.--Table 7 of this report shows that 12,713,000 males age 14 and over moved to a different house in the United States between March 1970 and March 1971.
+Table A shows the standard error on an estimate of this size to be approximately 303,000.
+The chances are 68 out of 100 that the estimate would have shown a figure differing from a complete census figure by less than 303,000.
+The chances are 95 out of 100 that the estimate would have shown a figure differing from a complete census figure by less than 606,000 (twice the standard error).

-Of these 12,333,000 movers, 4,642,000, or 37.6 percent, moved to a different county.
-Table B shows the standard error of 37.6 percent on a base of 12,333,000 to be approximately 1.1 percent.
-Consequently, chances are 68 out of 100 that the estimated 37.6 percent would be within 1.1 percent of a complete census figure, and chances are 95 out of 100 that the estimate would be within 2.2 percent of a census figure, i.e., this 95 percent confidence interval would be between 35.4 and 39.8 percent.
+Of these 12,713,000 movers, 4,644,000 or 36.5 percent, moved to a different county.
+Table C shows the standard error of 36.5 percent on a base of 12,713,000 to be approximately 1.1 percent.
+Consequently, chances are 68 out of 100 that the estimated 36.5 percent would be within 1.1 percentage points of a complete census figure, and chances are 95 out of 100 that the estimate would be within 2.2 percentage points of a complete census figure, i.e., this 95 percent confidence interval would be between 34.3 and 38.7 percent.

-Estimates of net migration between regions should be used with caution, as they are based on the difference between the number of out-migrants and the number of in-migrants for the region and have relatively large sampling errors.
-For example, table 13 of this report shows that in 1968 there were 109,000 nonwhite migrants moving into the South from other geographic regions, while during this same period 154,000 nonwhite migrants moved out of the South.
-The apparent result is a net migration out of the South of 45,000 nonwhites.
+Estimates of net migration between regions are based on the difference between the number of outmigrants and the number of inmigrants for the region and have relatively large sampling errors.
+For example, table 13 of this report shows that during the 12 months preceding March 1971, an estimated 67,000 migrants of Negro and other races moved into the West from other geographic regions, while during this same period 45,000 moved out of the West.
+The apparent result is a net migration into the West of 22,000 persons of Negro and other races.
+Table B shows the standard errors of the estimated number of in- and outmigrants are about 23,000 and 19,000, respectively.
+The standard error of the estimated difference is about